What is born in the odu of Ifa Okana Irete?

 OMA ABAFORE OGU ISHE ERO IKU LODAFUN ELEGBA.

-Ebbo of the Oddun Okana Irete:
+Ebó of Odu Okana Irete:

 You may also like: Treatise of the Sign Irete Untelu